 The nucleus is the structure that defines eukaryotic cells (eu: true and karyos: nucleus).
 It contains the DNA and all the molecular machinery to produce RNA, by a process known as transcription.
-Typically, cells contain only one nucleus, but there are cells with more than one, such as osteoclasts, and some cells may contain many of them as the skeletal muscle fibers or the epithelial cells of some invertebrates.
-The shape of the nucleus is variable and is usually adapted to the morphology of the cell (Figure 1).
+Typically, cells contain only one nucleus, but some cells have more than one, such as osteoclasts, and some cells may contain many of them like the skeletal muscle fibers or the epithelial cells of some invertebrates.
+The shape of the nucleus is variable and usually adapted to the morphology of the cell (Figure 1).
 Typically, the nucleus is rounded, but other forms are also found, as in neutrophils, which contain multi-lobulated nucleus.
-The location of the nucleus is normally in the center of the cell, but it can also be found in peripheral locations.
-For example, secretory cells have their nucleus situated in the basal part, and skeletal muscle cells have their nuclei close to the plasma membrane.
+The position of the nucleus is usually in the center of the cell, but it can also be found in peripheral locations.
+For example, secretory cells have their nucleus in the basal part, and skeletal muscle cells have their nuclei close to the plasma membrane.
 During cell differentiation, the nucleus can be moved through the cytoplasm.
 For instance, the two haploid pronuclei are moved in the zygote during fertilization to fuse to one another and form a diploid nucleus.
 Both, nuclear position and movement are driven by the cytoskeleton.

-In the nucleoplasm, DNA and associated proteins form the chromatin, which is referred as heterochromatin if it is highly condensed or as euchromatin if it is loosely packaged.
+In the nucleoplasm, DNA and associated proteins form the chromatin, which is referred to as heterochromatin if it is highly condensed or as euchromatin if it is loosely packaged.
 Decondensation of chromosomes after mitosis results in chromatin, and each chromosome decondensates in specific regions of the nucleoplasm.
-The nucleolus, a distinct chromatin domain, is also found in the nucleoplasm, as well as other dense structures known as nuclear bodies, which are composed of chromatin and other proteins.
+The nucleolus, a distinct chromatin domain, is also found in the nucleoplasm, along with other dense structures known as nuclear bodies, which are composed of chromatin and other proteins.

-In this section of the atlas, we could go into all the molecular processes involved in DNA transcription and replication, as well as gene regulation.
+In this section of the atlas, we are not going into all the molecular processes involved in DNA transcription and replication, as well as gene regulation.
 In the future, a new section may be opened to deal with these topics.
-We will be focused in some features of the nuclear morphology and physiology, and encourage the reader to visit other excellent sites related to genetics.
+We will be focused in some features of the nuclear morphology and physiology, and encourage the reader to visit other sites related to these genetic topics.

 Edens LJ, White KH, Jevtic P, Li X, Levy DL.
 2013.
 Nuclear size regulation: from single cells to development and disease.
 Trends in cell biology 23:151-159.